Queensland Cricket: Club cricket era: 1876–1897

 The first meeting of the delegates of the Q.C.A. was held on 5 April 1876, at the Australian Hotel in Brisbane, at which a subcommittee drafted Association rules which were decided on at a second meeting on 20 April.
 In late April 1876 the Q.C.A. received a letter regarding an English cricket team which was to tour Australia and had offered to visit Queensland if the Association could cover costs.
 The Association made an offer of 600 pounds in total for the English XI to visit the colony which was rejected.
 In September the Q.C.A. drew up rules for a "Challenge Cup" competition for clubs to compete in, and the inaugural 1876–77 season began in October marking the beginning of senior club cricket under the Q.C.A..

+Organised Club Cricket: 1897–Early 1900s

+In 1897, the Queensland Cricket Association restructured club competition by forming an electorate-based cricket competition in Brisbane, replacing the older club system.
+This marked the establishment of organised Premier cricket in the state.
+Electorate teams such as North Brisbane, South Brisbane, Fortitude Valley, Toombul, Toowong, and Woolloongabba competed in the inaugural season starting in October 1897.

+20th Century

+The Gabba (Brisbane Cricket Ground), established as a cricket venue in the late 1890s, hosted its first Test match in November 1931 when Australia played South Africa.
+This brought international cricket to Queensland's capital, a major milestone in the sport's development in the state.

+21st century

+The Gabba is slated for redevelopment as part of Brisbane's 2032 Olympic planning, which will reshape the landscape for major sports events in the state.

 Queensland Women's Cricket Association

 The Queensland Women’s Cricket Association was founded in the 1920s, but only began formally in 1929, with the Wynnum Women’s Cricket team.
 In this team Edna Newfong and Mabel Crouch were chosen as players, the first Aboriginal women to represent Australia in any sport.
 It was a major achievement in the 1930s as Aboriginal women had to face both racist and sexist disadvantages, all the while being under the control of the Aboriginals Protection and Restriction of the Sale of Opium Act 1897, which legally restricted civil rights to Aboriginal people.